endless-sky/endless-sky-wiki/MapData.md

 hidden
 ```

 Systems which are hidden are not able to be seen unless they are linked to a visited system or a mission highlights them.
-Once the system has been seen by visiting a linked system, it is permanently seen.
+Once the system has been seen by visiting a linked system, it behaves normally.

 ```html
 pos <x#> <y#>